 - Try tinted paper and different textures

 Set yourself a time frame.
 A week is good enough for most people.
 Experimenting with new ideas can beat art block.
-It’s so easy to play safe and go stale.
+It’s so easy to play safe and get stale.

 This will help: Art Block: What is it?
 Its Causes, and How to Overcome it

-It’s often useful to look through Pinterest for new ideas and challenges.
-Pinterest is a curious platform, it’s not social media, it’s an ideas board and search engine where people bookmark sites of interest to them.
+It’s useful to look through Pinterest for new ideas and challenges.
+Pinterest is a curious platform, it’s not social media as such, it’s a search engine where people search for interesting things, pin them to boards, and bookmark them for later.

-It’s made for inspiration so check out a few boards and get some new ideas.
+Pinterest is a huge source of inspiration, check out a few boards and get some cool drawing ideas.

-If Pinterest baffles you, and it does confuse many people, start looking on Instagram for some new ideas.
+If Pinterest baffles you, and it does confuse many people, look on Instagram for some new ideas.
 Many artists hang out on Instagram.
-I get much of my inspiration to draw by following certain artists.
+I get much of my inspiration to draw from following certain artists.

 Simple Projects to Inspire Drawing